gregulator/oned/README.md

-# Oned - Timeseries Utilities
+# OneD - Timeseries Utilities

-Oned (pronounced "1-D" as in "one-dimensional") is a work-in-progress C++ library for working with timeseries data, in development by Greg Prisament.
+OneD (pronounced "1-D" as in "one-dimensional") is a work-in-progress C++ library for working with timeseries data, in development by Greg Prisament.

 The library currently provides: